Skip to footer content

 $vbLabelText $csharpLabel

-The provided code utilizes the IronXL library in C# to manipulate spreadsheets in Excel files.
+The provided code uses the IronXL library in C# to manipulate spreadsheets in Excel files.
 It begins by importing the IronXL namespace.
-Then, it loads an existing Excel file named "test.xlsx" into a WorkBook object.
+Then, it loads an existing Excel file named "test.xlsx" into a WorkBook object using the load spreadsheet functionality.

-The default worksheet of this workbook is accessed and assigned to a WorkSheet variable, denoted as "workSheet".
+The default worksheet of this workbook is accessed and assigned to a WorkSheet variable.
 The code sets the value of cell A1 in the worksheet to "Hello World Created by IronXL".
 Finally, the modified spreadsheet is saved as an XLSX file, "sample.xlsx", using the SaveAs method.
+For more complex scenarios, you can also convert between different spreadsheet file types or export to formats like CSV, JSON, or XML.

 Output File

 IronXL offers a free version of this feature where you can use formulas on spreadsheets and write them to other cells.
-Below is the example using C# IronXL Spreadsheet Library.
+Here's an example using the C# IronXL Spreadsheet Library.
+For more complex calculations, you can explore math functions and Excel formulas in C#.

 using IronXL;